-The lever cap, along with other elements of the metal-bodied hand plane was patented by Leonard Bailey in 1858.
-They have been minor revisions, but it has remained almost unchanged for the last 160 years.
+The lever cap on a woodworking hand plane, along with other elements of the metal-bodied tool was patented by Leonard Bailey in 1858.
+There have been minor revisions, but it has remained almost unchanged for the last 160 years.
+The Lever is not the only method of securing the cap.
+There is also the ‘Screw Cap’.

-I’ll touch on the screw cap.
 Another method of securing the cap is with a knurled screw.
 This screw applies a locking pressure thus securing the cap.
-The lever screw does the same thing as the lever cap.
+The ‘Screw Cap’ does the same thing as the lever cap.

 what does the Lever cap do?